dipamgoswami/UMID-Urine-Microscopic-Image-Dataset/README.md

 | epithelial | 459 | 65 | 76 |
 | Total | 1773 | 244 | 364 |

-The Training Set has annotations of cells as well as cluster of cells.
+The Training Set has annotations of cells as well as cluster of cells (Group Annotations).
 | cell type | Number of clusters |
 | --------- | ------------ |
 | rbc | 2 |